alainkaegi/pythonorama/data_structures/references.md

 The reference points to the entire object, not any particular part of it.

 ## Assignment and Aliases
-The `=` assignment operator copies the contents of one box into another.
+The `=` assignment operator copies a reference, not the content of an object.

-Now that we are aware of references, an assignment still copies the contents of the box, but with our new understanding that means copying the *reference*, not the object on the other end.
+Now that we are aware of references, an assignment still makes a copy, but with our new understanding that means copying the *reference*, not the object on the other end.
 For example, if you have:
 ```python
 a = [1, 2, 3]
 b = a